thirumurthis/Learnings/camel/Camel_Kafka_Reactive_springBoot_WebFlux_example.md

       - from: direct endpoint
       - to: reactive-stream endpoint, named numbers

-- In order to subscribe to the strea, the publisher is obtained from the camel-context.
-This reactive-stream publisher is subscribed with Flux.
+- To integrate the Apache Camel `reative-stream` with the SpringBoot Flux, the publisher is retrieved from camel-context and subscribed using Flux.
+- With Camel [reactive-streams component](https://camel.apache.org/components/3.18.x/reactive-streams-component.html) it is easy to use Project Reactor or RxJava or other reactive framework.
+In this case Spring Flux is used to subscribe to the publisher.

 - Code flow representation:

 ![image](https://user-images.githubusercontent.com/6425536/201460847-9d270f86-c934-45a4-9955-dc65640874bd.png)

-Pre-requsites:
+## Pre-requsites:
   - Kafka setup installed and running, accessible at http://localhost:9092
+  - Basic understanding of Apache Camel

-Code
+## Code

-- Create springboot project with Apache Camel and WebFlux dependecies
+- Create springboot project with Apache Camel and WebFlux dependencies, pom.xml details as follows
-  - pom.xml details

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>